• About

 In October 2021, the Federal Polytechnic, Bauchi also announced the dismissal of two lecturers from the Departments of Nutrition/Dietetics and General Studies over sexual misconduct.

-A lecturer from the Department of Sociology, Ignatius Ajuru University of Education was dismissed for impregnating a female student.
+A lecturer from the Department of Sociology, Ignatius Ajuru University of Education, was dismissed for impregnating a female student.

-In December 2021, the Kwara State University, Malete announced the dismissal of a lecturer for harassing a student in the Department of Pure and Applied Sciences.
+In December 2021, Kwara State University, Malete announced the dismissal of a lecturer for harassing a student in the Department of Pure and Applied Sciences.

-In January 2022, Elechi Amadi Polytechnic, Rivers State announced the dismissal of a lecturer for harassing a female student.
+In January 2022, Elechi Amadi Polytechnic, Rivers State, announced the dismissal of a lecturer for harassing a female student.

 In June 2022, the Vice-Chancellor of the University of Abuja, Prof Abdul-Raheed Na’allah, announced the dismissal of two lecturers for sexual misconduct.